-Cloud Penetration Testing is a method of actively checking and examining the Cloud system by simulating the attack from the malicious code .
+Cloud Computing Penetration Testing is a method of actively checking and examining the Cloud system by simulating the attack from the malicious code.

-Cloud computing is the shared responsibility with Cloud provider and client who earn the service from the provider.
+Cloud computing is the shared responsibility of Cloud provider and client who earn the service from the provider.

 Due to impact of the infrastructure , Penetration Testing not allowed in SaaS Environment.

 Cloud Penetration Testing is allowed in PaaS, IaaS with some Required coordination.

-Regular Security monitoring should be implemented to monitoring the presents of threats, Risks, and Vulnerabilities.
+Regular Security monitoring should be implemented to monitoring the presence of threats, Risks, and Vulnerabilities.

 SLA contract will decide what kind pentesting should be allowed and How often it can be done.

 Important Cloud Computing Penetration Testing Checklist: